akshaypratapsigmoid/AdvancedSQL_Assignment/README.md

-# Advance_SQL_Assignment
+# AdvancedSQL_Assignment
-Github repository for Advance SQL Assignment
+This is my Github repository for Advance SQL Assignment

+Below I have stated the queries and shown the output screenshot of my solution:

 ### Q1.
 Write a query that gives an overview of how many films have replacements costs in the following cost ranges